gunins/functional/readme.md

 ```

-Also you can add extra step, on some stream
+Also you can add different steps, on the streams

 ```javascript